Apache ActiveMQ

 apache-activemq / web-console-password

-ActiveMQ deployments often protect the web console with web application or JAAS credentials separate from broker clients.
-These credentials are stored in deployment-specific configuration.
+ActiveMQ deployments often protect the web console with Jetty realm or JAAS credentials separate from broker client credentials.

 Notes

-Do not model admin/admin or other example credentials as universal defaults unless a specific package or image source states they ship that way.
+Do not model admin/admin or other sample credentials as universal defaults unless a specific package or image source states they ship that way.

 Scope